ankit1222000/Parent-Portal-Website/README.md

 ### For More Details or Any Suggestions u can Reach me at ankit.bhatia1220@gmail.com

-# Some Webiste Feature Previews:-
+# Some Website Feature Previews:-

 ## - Login Page, Dashboard,Student Profile, Fees and Result Functionality.